ec-jrc/GWB/docs/usage/index.rst

 .. danger::

-    Please enter your own settings by amending the module-specific parameters within the section marked with :code:`*******` in the respective :code:`input/<module>-parameters.txt` file.
-Changing the setup of this section may crash the module execution.
+    Please only amend the settings at the end of the module-specific parameter files :code:`input/<module>-parameters.txt` within the section marked with :code:`*******`.
+    A wrong setup of this final section will crash the module execution.
 If in doubt, consult the respective backup file :code:`input/backup/<module>-parameters.txt`.

 .. toctree::
     :maxdepth: 1